Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Background and Motivation

 \subsection{Privacy Loopholes in Common Defenses}

-~ \PHB{Strong Assumption on Honest Majority.} The above approaches commonly assume that the \emph{majority} of participants are honest, relying on them to detect or prevent the server's misbehavior.
+~ \PHB{Strong Assumption on Honest Majority in Participants.} The above privacy-enhancing techniques commonly assume that the \emph{majority} of participants are honest, relying on them to detect and/or prevent the server's misbehavior.
 However, this assumption often proves inaccurate due to the necessity of participant selection in FL systems.
 While the overall population may be extensive, FL usually involves a limited number of sampled clients at each training round, typically in the range of a few hundred~\cite{bonawitz2019towards,kairouz2019advances}.
 This limitation arises because including additional clients beyond a certain threshold only yields marginal improvements in terms of convergence acceleration~\cite{mcmahan2017communication, wang2021field}.
-Therefore, even if the majority (e.g., 99\%) of the population (e.g., $10^5$) consists of honest clients, there are still a sufficient number of dishonest clients (e.g., $10^3$) that the server can freely select, thereby forming a dishonest majority among the participating clients.
-Without an honest majority across participants, the above approaches encounter significant security vulnerabilities.
+Unfortunately, if the server acts maliciously, it can manipulate the selection process by intentionally selecting compromised clients that it colludes with, resulting in a majority of dishonest participants among those involved.
+Without an honest majority among participants, these techniques encounter significant security vulnerabilities.

 \PHM{Case \#1: SecAgg.} SecAgg safeguards a participant $i$'s plaintext update $\bm{x}_i$ from server probing by distributing secret shares of $sk_i^1$ and $b_i$ among other participants and requiring them to disclose only the shares of \emph{either} secret to the server (\cref{sec:background_defense}).
-However, this can not be achieved if a malicious server colludes with a sufficiently large fraction of clients.
+However, this can not be achieved if a malicious server colludes with a sufficiently large fraction of participants.